 3) Dry van protects your freight from theft

 Because cargo is under strong protection from bad weather, possible damage, and theft, dry van trailers are very common in use due to their increased safety.
 Thus, freight claims are usually low.

-4) The maximum length allowed for a dry van truck is 53 feet.
+4) The standard dry van dimensions allowed for a dry van truck is 53 feet in length.

 A dry van trailer can haul up to 45,000 pounds of cargo or 26 standard pallets.

 5) Dry van trailers acquire 42.3% rate of fatal crash annually

 Such a high rate can mainly be explained with the prevalence of dry vans on the roads.

 6) With the growing capacity crunch, shippers are dealing with a 5-7% dry van rate increase this year.